neryluc/arduino-project/README.md

 # arduino-project
-A simple Arduino's project with LED's and a buzzer
+A simple Arduino's project with LEDs and a buzzer